-The brain doesn’t recognise fiction from reality, whatever you think the brain takes it for true and start releasing hormones that goes with that thought.
+The brain doesn’t recognise fiction from reality, whatever you think the brain takes it for true and start releasing hormones that go with that thought.
 For a practical example of this, think of a lemon…think of squeezing the lemon and drinking its fresh juices… if you think of it with the same intensity you think at thoughts that ‘really’ are in your mind, you are most probably releasing saliva or the gland in your throat are feeling a little squeezed too!
-You don’t have the actual lemon with you, you only thought of it and your brain is taking it for true experience, starting to release hormones that help digest it etc.
+You don’t have the actual lemon with you, you only thought of it and your brain is taking it for the true experience, starting to release hormones that help digest it etc.

 So you can use your thoughts to help you in the post-partum period.
 (Or any other event in life).
 With every thought your brain sends ‘messengers’ around the body’s organ, telling them what hormones to release in response to that thought/feeling.

 You can use positive ‘healing’ thoughts to help after c-section.
 If you accept the fact that you had the operation and think it is possible to recover well and be as your normal self, the scar will heal better and probably faster.
 A few examples to get you started:

 “I know my body has trillions of cells, each one of them regenerates every day and a new me is formed with it.
 I feel my body knows what to do and I respect it’s time”